cake-archive/bootstrapper/README.md

 The Cake Bootstrapper is a Powershell cmdlet that helps you set up a new Cake project by downloading dependencies, setting up the bootstrapper script and creating a Cake build script.

+##What is Cake?

+Cake (C# Make) is a build automation system with a C# DSL to do things like compiling code, copy files/folders, running unit tests, compress files and build NuGet packages.
+For more information about the Cake project, see [https://github.com/cake-build/cake](https://github.com/cake-build/cake).

 ##Usage

 Start by either cloning and building this repository (by executing `build.ps1`) and executing the MSI artifact, or install the Powershell cmdlet via Chocolatey: